arctelix/.dotsys/README.md

 NOTE: A repo is any github repository containing topic-centric dotfiles

-Setup a new machine from a remote repo:
+Bootstrap a new machine from a remote repo:
 > dotsys install github_user_/repo_name

 Try a somebody else's vim config:
 > dotsys install vim from other_user/repo_name

-Add a new topic to your config:
+Install a new topic on your system:
 > dotsys install tmux

+Install a new OS app (no topic required):
+> dotsys install app google-chrome

+Install a new command line utility (no topic required):
+> dotsys install cmd zip

+Install a node package (no topic required):
+> dotsys install node package gulp

-Update all local & remote data (package managers, changes to bash config, etc):
+Update all local data (update package lists, reload bash config, etc):
 > dotsys update

+Update just package managers:
+> dotsys update managers

+Update only brew:
+> dotsys update brew

+Upgrade everything on your system:
+> dotsys upgrade

-Upgrade your software packages:
+Upgrade a software packages:
 > dotsys upgrade vim

-Sync a local repo with remote (auto push or pull)
+Upgrade your repo (auto push or pull remote repo)
 > dotsys upgrade repo

 Remove a topic's software package and system changes (topic files remain intact):
 > dotsys uninstall vim

+Remove all packages and changes installed with dotsys:
+> dotsys uninstall

 Remove all changes from a repo you tried:
 > dotsys uninstall other_user/repo_name

-Remove all packages and changes installed with dotsys:
-> dotsys uninstall

 ### Why another dotfile management system ?

-- One configuration for multiple platforms (osx, windows, linux, freebsd, mysys, babun, and more).
+Most people have developed dotfile systems that integrate system configuration and bootstrapping which makes it difficult to simply share dotfiles.
+This also inevitably limits the ability to really share dotfiles.
+Dotsys separates these two concepts so dotfies can be shared with everyone.

+### Why another package manger ?

+Dotsys is not really a package manager at all.
+We simply chooses the correct package manager for any given topic on a given platform.
+By allowing any topic to be a manger and allow any topic to be managed the system is limitless.
+Secondly, there are no existing package managers out there that support customisation of packages (dotfiles) and dotsys does!

+Say you run the command:
+> dotsys install gulp

+Depending on your system dotsys will do the following:
+- Ubuntu   : install Node.js with **apt-get** and install **gulp** with **npm**
+- Debian   : install Node.js with **apt-get** and install **gulp** with **npm**
+- BSD      : install Node.js with **pkg** and install **gulp** with **npm**
+- Mac      : install Node.js with **brew** and install **gulp** with **npm**
+- Windows  : install Node.js with **Scoop** and install **gulp** with **npm**
+- Linux    : install node.js with **yum** and install **gulp** with **npm**
+- Babun    : install Node.js with **pact** and install **gulp** with **npm**
+- Mysys    : install Node.js with **mingw-get** and install **gulp** with **npm**

+In case you were wondering..
+> dotsys install google-chrome

+Yes, dotsys will install cask and install chrome with cask on a mac, chocolaty on windows, etc..

+### That's cool, what else does it do ?

+- Supports Mac, Enterprise Linux, Fedora, FreeBSD, OpenBSD, Ubunto, Debian, Windows 10 w/Bash, Windows Babun, Windows Cygwin, Windows Mysys
-- Supports all posix compliant shells (NO DEPENDENCIES).
+- Supports all posix compliant shells and has NO DEPENDENCIES.
-- Separates packages and dotfiles form the management system.
+- Decouples package-managers and dotfiles form the configuration.
+- Minimal and intelligent defaults that are easily superseded.
+- Dependency management system for topics.
+- Allows a configuration to be deployed on multiple platforms.
+- Automates repository download, installation, and management.
+- Supports multiple repositories and branches.
+- Easily review and modify what you want before install.
+- Constant visual feedback on what's happening.
-- Nothing happens without your consent or ride hands free!
+- On screen confirmation for all tasks or ride hands free!
-- Separate tasks so users can select what they want.
 - Guided configuration (no docs or code to read).
-- Easy control over whats installed with yaml files.
-- Easy review all topics in a repo via the yaml file.
-- Constant visual feedback on what's happening.
-- Automates repository installation and management.
-- Stub files connect dotfiles and their file extentions (.sh, .zsh, etc.)
-- Dependency management for dotfiels.
-- Easy and familiar api.
+- Optionally migrate existing dotfiles and or topics to dotsys.
+- Management and organization of OS settings and versions (soon).
+- An API you already know how to use.
-- MANY MORE FEATURES....
+- AND MANY MORE FEATURES

-more info to come, stay tuned...
+more details to come, stay tuned...

 ### WARNING!